Abdalla-Munzer/most-popular/README.md

 # most-popular

- The app going to use the VIP Architecture, Coordinator, TableView Adapter, UnitTest, UITest.
+ The app going to use the VIP Architecture, Coordinator, TableView Adapter, UnitTest, UITest, SwiftLint.

 ## Instalation